Rmholway/hello-world/README.md

 # hello-world
-This repository is to lear how to use Github
+This repository is to learn how to use Github